shahariaazam/PHP-Programmer-Community/_posts/2013-01-08-what-psr-and-why-it-is-important.md

 ---
-title: What is PSR and Why it is essential
+anchor: What is PSR and Why it is essential
 isChild: true
 ---
 ## What is PSR and why is it important?